vikrantmehta123/iitm-pdsa-leet-code/Week 3.md

 ```

 # Leet Code Problems on Linked Lists and Arrays
-Before you jump into these problems, read this:
+Before you jump into these problems:
 1. When solving Linked List problems, **ALWAYS** draw the diagrams.
 2. Whenever you see a Linked List problem, the first thing that you should do is: handle the base / edge cases like an empty linked list or a list with just one node.
 It'll save you a lot of time and stress, especially during the OPPE!

 ## 3. [Rotate List](https://leetcode.com/problems/rotate-list/description/)
-### 3.1 🔄 Rotation Logic:
+### 3.1 Rotation Logic:
 - If $k \gt n$, then the number of effective rotations is: $k = k \mod n$.
 - Think about this as a three step problem:
     1. First, traverse $k$ nodes.
 This ```n - k```th node becomes the ```newhead``` of the rotated list.